Skip to content

 How long is the typical wait for paediatric occupational therapy in Queensland?

-Wait times for paediatric OT in Queensland vary depending on the service and your child's needs.
-Public services through hospitals may have longer waits, whilst private practitioners often have shorter timeframes.
-It's worth contacting several providers in Paddington to ask about their current availability.
-If your child needs urgent assessment, speak with your GP about the best pathway forward for your situation.
+Wait times for paediatric OT in Queensland vary depending on whether you're accessing services through the public system, private practitioners, or NDIS.
+Public services may have longer wait lists, sometimes several months.
+Private practitioners in Paddington often have shorter wait times.
+If your child needs urgent assessment, speak with your GP about priority referral options.
+Contacting services directly will give you the most accurate timeframe for your situation.

 What does a first occupational therapy appointment involve for my child?

-A first OT appointment typically includes the therapist getting to know your child and family, discussing your concerns, and observing how your child manages daily activities.
-They may ask about your child's development, routines, and what you'd like support with.
-The therapist will explain what they've noticed and discuss possible next steps.
-Bring any relevant medical or developmental information your GP has provided.
+A first OT appointment typically includes the therapist getting to know your child and family, observing how your child manages daily activities, and discussing any concerns you have.
+The therapist may ask about your child's development, routines, and what you'd like to work on together.
+They'll explain what they've noticed and discuss possible next steps.
+It's a chance to ask questions and see if the therapist feels like a good fit for your family.

 How do I use NDIS funding for occupational therapy in Paddington?

 If your child has an NDIS plan, you can use allocated funding for OT services.
-First, confirm your plan includes OT support and check your funding amount.
-Then, find a registered NDIS provider in Paddington offering paediatric OT.
-Contact them directly to discuss your plan and book appointments.
-Your NDIS planner or Local Area Coordinator can also help you find suitable providers in your area.
+First, confirm your plan includes therapy funding.
+Then, find an NDIS-registered OT provider in Paddington—you can search the NDIS provider directory online.
+Contact them to discuss your plan and book appointments.
+Keep records of sessions for your NDIS portal.
+If you're unsure about your plan or eligibility, contact the NDIS directly or speak with your local NDIS planner.

 What services do paediatric occupational therapists in Paddington typically offer?